 As a member of the Public Service Initiative, Irish has litigated—at the trial and appellate level—death penalty cases as well as civil rights and federal habeas cases for indigent clients.
 Irish has also served as counsel for amici clients before the Supreme Court.

-Corrine’s commercial litigation practice focuses on the representation of parties in complex litigation involving a wide range of matters including media law, intellectual property law, unfair competition, business torts and commercial contract disputes.
-Corrine’s work often involves international clients and litigating complicated issues involving international law, choice of law and personal jurisdiction.
+Irish’s commercial litigation practice focuses on the representation of parties in complex litigation involving a wide range of matters, including media law, intellectual property law, unfair competition, business torts, and commercial contract disputes.
+Her work often involves international clients and litigating complicated issues involving international law, choice of law and personal jurisdiction.

-Corrine is recognized as a Rising Star in the 2011 edition of New York Super Lawyers – Metro Edition magazine featuring outstanding young lawyers, a distinction that recognizes New York lawyers under the age of 40 or those in practice for 10 years or less.
+She is recognized as a rising star in the 2011 metro edition of New York Super Lawyers, magazine featuring outstanding young lawyers—a distinction that recognizes New York lawyers under the age of 40 or those in practice for 10 years or less.

-From 2005 to 2007, prior to joining Squire Sanders, Corrine served as a law clerk, first to The Honorable William G. Young of the United States Court for the District of Massachusetts and then to The Honorable Barrington D. Parker of the United States Court of Appeals for the Second Circuit.
+Prior to joining Squire Sanders, she served as a law clerk from 2005 to 2007, first to The Honorable William G. Young of the U.S. Court for the District of Massachusetts and then to The Honorable Barrington D. Parker of the 2nd U.S. Circuit Court of Appeals.